qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

 Unfortunately, redcarpet and kramdown have different sets of advanced features.
 Kramdown seems more flexible to me, but redcarpet appears to be [The Standard GitHub Flavored Markdown](https://github.com/blog/832-rolling-out-the-redcarpet).

+**Update: As of 2016,** GitHub is dropping redcarpet in favor of kramdown.
+They sent me this warning: "You are currently using the 'redcarpet' Markdown engine, which will not be supported on GitHub Pages after May 1st.
+At that time, your site will use 'kramdown' for markdown rendering instead."

-**Update: As of August 1, commiting a `_config.yml` that uses `rouge` now causes "Page build failure" on GitHub with a misleading error message like "The file `_posts/2014-08-01-blah.md` contains syntax errors."** Before you commit & push, you must set `highlighter: pygments` in `_config.yml`, even if you don't care to install pygments locally.
+**Update: As of August 1, 2014, commiting a `_config.yml` that uses `rouge` now causes "Page build failure" on GitHub with a misleading error message like "The file `_posts/2014-08-01-blah.md` contains syntax errors."** Before you commit & push, you must set `highlighter: pygments` in `_config.yml`, even if you don't care to install pygments locally.

 **ProTip**: Jekyll won't easily let you write the literal character combination `{%` or `{{`, not even inside code blocks.
 You could write `{{"{%"}}` or `{{ "{{" }}` instead, but if you are not intending to use Liquid (Jekyll's templating ending), a better option is to wrap the entire page in `{% raw %} ... {% endraw %}{{"{%"}} endraw %}`, after the front-matter, as I have done in this post.
 One problem with this though: you can't use [jekyll internal links](http://stackoverflow.com/questions/4629675/jekyll-markdown-internal-links).
 {% raw %}